pipe-cd/pipecd/docs/content/en/docs/user-guide/configuration-drift-detection.md

 ###### SYNCED

 This status means no configuration drift was detected.
 All resources/configurations are synced from the definitions in Git.
-From the application details page, this status is showed by a green "Synced" mark.
+From the application details page, this status is shown by a green "Synced" mark.

 ![](/images/application-synced.png)
 <p style="text-align: center;">